-Mr. Thompson served on the National Finance Committee for the Hillary Clinton for President Campaign and was an advisor to Secretary of State Clinton’s campaign during the North Carolina Primary.
-He served as Legal Counsel to United States Senator Kay Hagan in her successful campaign and also advised the North Carolina campaign of President Barack Obama during the 2008 general election.
-Additionally, Mr. Thompson served as outside counsel for the 2012 campaign of United States Representative Mike McIntyre.
+Bruce served on the National Finance Committee for the Hillary Clinton for President Campaign and was an advisor to Secretary of State Clinton’s campaign during the North Carolina Primary.
+He served as legal counsel to United States Senator Kay Hagan in her successful campaign and also advised the North Carolina campaign of President Barack Obama during the 2008 general election.
+Additionally, he served as outside counsel for the 2012 campaign of United States Representative Mike McIntyre.

-During each election cycle, news outlets including Media General, Fox News, UNC-TV, NBC-17, the Raleigh News & Observer, the Winston-Salem Journal and the New York Times call upon Mr. Thompson for commentary.
+During each election cycle, news outlets including Media General, Fox News, UNC-TV, NBC-17, the Raleigh News & Observer, the Winston-Salem Journal and the New York Times call upon Bruce for commentary.
 His experience in state and national politics provides him with insight into the electoral process and its impact on public policy.
-Mr. Thompson also utilizes this experience to advise clients on election law issues in addition to providing counsel on how to navigate the halls of government in Washington, D.C. and Raleigh, NC.
+He also utilizes this experience to advise clients on election law issues in addition to providing counsel on how to navigate the halls of government in Washington, D.C. and Raleigh, N.C.

-Following graduation from law school, Mr. Thompson served as a law clerk for the Honorable Jack L. Cozort on the North Carolina Court of Appeals.
-He also managed a statewide campaign for North Carolina Attorney General in 1996.
+Following graduation from law school, Bruce served as a law clerk for the Honorable Jack L. Cozort on the North Carolina Court of Appeals.
+He also managed a statewide campaign for North Carolina attorney general in 1996.

 He is admitted to practice before the United States Court of Appeals for the Fourth Circuit and the United States Supreme Court.